 After the meals are assembled, vacuum seal into daily rations.

-Note: I have eaten meals preserved this way, which included dehydrated meat, eight months after I packaged them with no problems.
+Note: I have eaten meals preserved this way, which included dehydrated meat, over a year after I packaged them with no problems.

 See the section on vacuum sealing food for more information.

 Backpackers often call dehydrated ground beef “gravel” because it doesn’t rehydrate well.
 Solve this problem by adding bread crumbs to the meat before cooking it.
 Bread crumbs allow more liquid to penetrate the dried meat when you rehydrate it, so it turns out tender every time.